 - Do they warranty their work?
 For how long?
 Or will they lose your number once they get paid?

 This list can help you identify professionals who take this work seriously and are in it for the long haul.

 I’ve seen the aftermath of mindless decisions made by unqualified trades that actually compromise the structural integrity of homes.
 Cutting holes in joists or removing structural posts should never be done without an engineer’s approval.
 Will they pull applicable permits and have the work inspected by the City?
 Do they have engineers and a team of supporting professionals that they work with regularly?

 Ensure the team you hire includes the experts to get it done properly and safely.

 So, before you begin your next renovation project, take time to select the right renovator.
-The right team of qualified and experienced experts will take the guesswork and anxiety out of the renovation process and will save you hours of your time, a lot of stress and set you up for great return on investment.
+The right team of qualified and experienced experts will take the guesswork and anxiety out of the renovation process and will save you hours of your time, a lot of stress, and set you up for a great return on investment.

 At Krista Hermanson Design, we believe home should be a place you love, a place that restores you.
 Invest wisely and best of luck with your renovation!